codenart/codenart.github.io/_posts/1-html/2017-07-27-html-3-embedded-content.md

 Waaaa...
 I've not noticed that this article is full of music now. :D
 I'm sorry if those stuff distracted you. :D

-After 3 tutorials, now we've already know how to add basic content-types into webpages.
-The next important thing is grouping related content into parts (navigation bar, main content, ...) and make them look aesthetic.
+After 3 tutorials, now we've already known how to add basic content-types into webpages.
+The next important thing is grouping related contents into parts (navigation bar, main content, footer, ...) and make them look aesthetic.